mdsosnkowski/Terraform/AWS-Terraform/Project-2/README.md

-# Project 2 – CI/CD Build using GitHub Actions
+# Project 2 – CICD Build using GitHub Actions

 ## Overview
 This project automates the **build and deployment** of **Project 1** infrastructure using **GitHub Actions**.